Something about the way we’re wired makes us chase the “magic tool” that will somehow make us “better.”

 If your team isn’t satisfied with the personalization embedded into your sequences or cadences, then the problem is not your SEP.
 It’s your strategy.

-Truth: Your sales engagement software can facilitate sales email personalization.
+Truth: Your sales execution software can facilitate sales email personalization.

 As we explained with our earlier tips on developing tiers or levels of investment, it’s possible to offer varying degrees of personalization within your sequences or cadences.